skeletonbears/showdown/vue/README.md

 8. when ready, deploy:
 9. npm run build
 10. REMOVE dist from .gitignore
+11. for now, cmd-F in index.html /static to ./static
-11. check out on raw git
+12. check out on raw git